andyleezhou/PokemonAPI/readme.md

-# Create an api to handle the following :
+# PokemonAPI

-- Get all pokemon -> already done. see files
+* Gets all pokemon

-- Get all details  by pokemon name
+* Get all details by pokemon name
-- Get images       by pokemon name
+* Get images  by pokemon name
-- Get types        by pokemon name
+* Get types by pokemon name
-- Get moves        by pokemon name
+* Get moves  by pokemon name
-- Get abilities    by pokemon name
+* Get abilities by pokemon name

-**Do not alter the data.js file!  :)**

 **Test in Postman**